 Press the right SEEK button for the next selection on the CD.
 Press the left SEEK button to return to the beginning of the current selection, or return to the beginning of the previous selection if the CD is within the first second of the current selection.
-Pressing and holding the SEEK button will allow to scroll through tracks faster in CD, MP3 modes.
+Pressing and holding the SEEK button will allow faster scrolling through the tracks in CD, MP3 modes.